wingo/whippet/README.md

    processes also are quite short-lived, so perhaps it is useful to ensure that small heaps remain lightweight.

+   To stress Whippet's handling of fragmentation, we modified this benchmark to intersperse pseudorandomly-sized holes between tree nodes.

  - [`quads.c`](./quads.c): A synthetic benchmark that allocates quad trees.
 The mutator begins by allocating one long-lived tree of depth N, and then allocates 13% of the heap in depth-3 trees, 20 times,